 Linda has been married for 43 years and has 3 adult children and 7 grandchildren.
 She completed a degree in counselling from Bethlehem Tertiary Institute, following which she trained as a spiritual director through Spiritual Growth Ministries (SGM).

-She currently has a private practice in her home in Tauranga, where she offers both counselling and spiritual direction, as well as an office in Bethlehem where she will be offering counselling on an occasional basis.
+She currently has a private practice in her home in Tauranga, where she offers both counselling and spiritual direction, as well as an office in Bethlehem where she will be offering counselling.

 Her special interest lies in the field of asthetics and creating beauty as a healing resource for one's own life, as well as the lives of others.
 This interest is threaded through her retreats, her work and her life.